 Samil grabbed a ginger ale from the fridge.

-“I got roped into a three-way with them once,”
+“I got roped into a three-way with them once,” he whispered.

 “I know,” Andrew droned.

 “He didn’t say anything.”
 Andrew studied the green can, Sam’s thick fingers masking its cartoonish white fairy.
-“I saw you go into the room with them my first night here.”
+“I saw you go into the room with them my first night here,”

 The stylish Pole emerged in one of his new suits, a sleek metal gray with a narrow pink tie.
 “Goodbye, Andrej,” he said, walking to the door.